French mahogany bookcase with cornice - antique

 Description

-A French mahogany cabinet with cavetto cornice above a pair of glazed and panel-lined doors surrounding four height-adjustable shelves, all decorated with ormolu embellishments and standing on turned legs.
+A French mahogany cabinet with cavetto cornice above a pair of glazed and panel-lined doors surrounding four height-adjustable shelves, all decorated with ormolu accents and standing on turned legs.
 This two-door cabinet retains its original finish, color, and patina, all in excellent condition, ready to be placed in your home.

-Furniture and accessories in the Empire style date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which emphasized Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
+This period emphasized strong similarities and references to Roman and Greek ornamentation.

-The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+The key aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details